maybe-improving/ti-propulsion-power-planner/README.md

 - Column visibility checkboxes on the left
 - Autosizing tables on the right

+Each tab also includes a **Tech path suggestions** table (under the obsolescence table) that proposes reachable drives/reactors to research next.
+Suggestions are ranked by dominance impact per research cost.

+Key suggestion metrics:

+- **New Dominances**: how many *additional* items the suggestion would newly dominate, excluding items already dominated by at least one currently unlocked drive/reactor.
+- **New Domination Efficiency**: `(New Dominances × 1000) / Unlock Total Research Cost`.

 ### 4. Valid Drive + Power Plant combinations

 Below the tabs: